Wednesday, November 6, 2024

 Dunsany in California

 Lord Dunsany visited the United States five times, the final three times in the 1950s when he went to California.
-There he stayed with friends, including Hazel Littlefield Smith, who lived in the Palos Verdes Estates, a coastal town established in 1923 as a planned community to the south and west of Los Angeles.
+There he stayed with friends, including Hazel Littlefield Smith, who lived in Palos Verdes Estates, a coastal town established in 1923 as a planned community to the south and west of Los Angeles.
 According to the 1950 US Census, its population was less than two thousand people (though that climbed to nearly ten thousand by 1960).
 It is now one of the wealthiest cities in the United States.

 His primary hostess was Hazel Littlefield Smith (1889-1988--she died about a week shy of her 99th birthday), the wife of Dr. Dennis V. Smith (1887-1975).
 She was educated at the University of Michigan (B.A.
 1913), and after her marriage she and her husband, an opthalmologist who was a medical missionary, spent thirteen years in Peking, from 1915-1928.
 They settled in Palos Verdes Estates in 1930, and lived until 1962 in a house they named Ming Manor, reflecting their interests in Chinese life, which remained a considerable focus.